laszlocph/gimlet-documentation/src/pages/docs/learn-more/gimlet-compared-to.md

 ---
 title: 'Gimlet Compared To...'
 description: |
-  Gimlet holds many similarities with other deployment tools, like Vercel and Netlify.
+  Gimlet holds similarities with other deployment tools, like Vercel and Netlify.
 Find out why Gimlet is different from them.
 ---

 **This page draws comparisons with commonly used tools like Vercel, Netlify Flux, ArgoCD, Terraform and more.**